Popular related searches

 © Felipe Restrepo Acosta, CC BY-SA 3.0

-The success of the TransMilenio project has inspired other cities around the world to adopt participatory design methods to improve their own transportation systems, demonstrating the power of involving users in the design process to create more effective and user-friendly solutions.
+The success of the TransMilenio project has inspired other cities worldwide to adopt participatory design methods to improve their transportation systems, demonstrating the power of involving users in the design process to create more effective and user-friendly solutions.

 Learn More about Participatory Design